glassp/Navigator/README.md

 Just download and run the makefile.sh or run.sh

 - Will check if JRE is installed
-- Will compile the Java Source code
+- Will compile the Java source code
-- Will run the Programm with a CLI or as terminal script
+- Will run the program with a CLI or as terminal script

 ### Manual
 Just follow these steps